 Is it important to get a flu shot?

 Vaccination is the best way to protect yourself from catching the flu (influenza).
-If you are an Aboriginal or Torres Strait Islander person, you can access flu vaccine for free from 6 months to 4 years of age, and for those over 15 years of age under the National Immunisation Program (NIP).
+If you are an Aboriginal or Torres Strait Islander person, you can access flu vaccine for free from 6 months of age, under the National Immunisation Program (NIP).

-Pregnant women can access the free flu vaccine at any time during their pregnancy.
+Pregnant women can access the free influenza and pertussis (whooping cough) vaccine at any time during their pregnancy.
 People with some chronic health conditions, such as asthma or heart disease, may also be eligible for a free flu vaccine.
 Speak with your healthcare professional if you’re unsure about whether you’re eligible for any free vaccinations under the NIP.
 Note that a consultation fee may still apply.

 Sources & Citations